 Evaluation of primer specificity

-To verify primer set specificity as listed in Table 4, DNA was extracted using CTAB buffer [57 ] from G. australes (CCMP1650 and CG61), G. belizeanus (CCMP401), G. carpenteri (UTSMER9A3), G. pacificus (CAWD149) and G. cf. silvae (HG5).
+To verify primer set specificity as listed in Table 4, DNA was extracted using CTAB buffer 61] from G. australes (CAWD149and CG61), G. belizeanus (CCMP401), G. carpenteri (UTSMER9A3), G. pacificus (CCMP1650 ) and G. cf. silvae (HG5).
 G. cheloniae (CAWD232) DNA was extracted using a PowerSoil DNA isolation kit (Mo Bio Inc., CA, USA).
-G. scabrosus (KW070922_1) DNA was extracted using DNeasy Plant Mini Kit (Quiagen, Tokyo, Japan) according to the manufacturer’s protocol.
-For all extracted samples, the presence and integrity of genomic DNA was assessed on 1% agarose gel.
-The primer set designed for G. lapillus was tested for cross-reactivity against all other Gambierdiscus spp. available via PCR (BioRadT100 Thermal Cycler (CA, USA)), appropriate positive and negative controls were applied.
+G. scabrosus (KW070922_1) DNA was extracted using DNeasy Plant Mini Kit (Qiagen, Tokyo, Japan) as per the manufacturer’s protocol.
+As DNA extracts for the purpose of specificity testing were supplied by four different researchers, the extraction methods varied.
+However, as these served as negative controls for primer specificity only, the difference in extraction methods would not be expected to impact any of the following cell enumeration methods.
+For all extracted samples, the presence and integrity of genomic DNA was assessed on a 1% agarose gel.
+The presence of PCR inhibitors was tested for each DNA extract by amplifying SSU region as per methodology in [20].
+The primer set designed for G. lapillus was tested for cross-reactivity against all other Gambierdiscus spp. available via PCR (BioRadT100 Thermal Cycler (CA, USA)) as well as Ostreopsis cf. ovata, O. cf. siamensis and O. rhodesiae from [58] .
 PCR amplicons were visually assessed on 1% agarose gel.

 Evaluation of primer sensitivity

-The qPCR reaction mixture contained 10 μl SYBR Select Master Mix (Thermo Fisher Scientific), 7 μl MilliQ water, 0.5 μM forward and reverse primers and 2 - 20 ng DNA template, for a final volume of 20 μl.
+To test the primer sensitivity, qPCR assays were run with the specifications below.
+Initially the amplifications were screened for a single melt curve to show binding occurred at only one gene in the G. lapillus genome, then calibration curves to determine the range of detection were conducted.
+The qPCR reaction mixture contained 10 μl SYBR Select Master Mix (Thermo Fisher Scientific, Australia), 7 μl MilliQ water, 0.5 μM forward and reverse primers and 2 - 20 ng DNA template, for a final volume of 20 μl.
 Cycling conditions consisted of 10 min at 95, then 40 cycles of 95 ∘C for 15 seconds and 60 ∘C for 30 seconds, followed by a temperature gradient for melt curve construction.

-Calibration curve construction

-Standard curves were constructed to determine the efficiency of the assay, using a synthetic gene fragment approach, and also to use to quantify species presence, using calibration curves based on DNA extracted from known cell numbers.
-For curves based on synthetic gene fragments, a 10-fold serial dilution of a synthesised fragment containing the SSU target sequence, forward and reverse primer sites and 50bp flanking both primer sites matching sequencing results were generated.
-Cell-based standard curves were constructed using 10-fold dilutions of gDNA extract of known cell concentrations.
-The calibration curves for both methods were calculated (R2, PCR efficiency and regression line slope) and graphed in R version 3.2.3 [58], using R studio version 1.0.136 [59] and the ggplot2 package [60 ].
+Standard curves were constructed to determine the efficiency of the assay, using a synthetic gene fragment (gBlocks ®) approach, and also to quantify species presence, using calibration curves based on DNA extracted from known cell numbers.
+The calibration curves for both methods were calculated (R2, PCR efficiency and regression line slope) and graphed in R version 3.2.3 [62], using R studio version 1.0.136 [63] and the ggplot2 package [64].

 Gene based calibration curve

-For the target amplicons of G. lapillus, a DNA fragment spanning the target sequence, the reverse and forward primer sites and an extra 50bp on either end was synthesised called gBlocks ®; by Integrated DNA Technologies (IDT, IA, USA).
+For the target amplicons of G. lapillus, a DNA fragment spanning the target sequence, the reverse and forward primer sites and an extra 50bp on either end was synthesised to a total length of 238bp (gBlocks ® by Integrated DNA Technologies IDT, IA, USA).
+The molecular weight and the amount of the synthesized gene fragment was supplied by IDT, from which the exact number of copies of the gene fragment per micoliter can be calculated [42,43].
 Lyophilized gBlocks ®; was re-suspended in 1x TE (Tris 1M, EDTA 0.5 pH8) to a concentration of 1 ng/μl.
-The copy number of gene fragment was then calculated as 2.88x1010 for G. lapillus.
+The total number of the gBlocks ® gene fragment in the suspension was then calculated as 2.88x1010 for G. lapillus.
 The stock solution was serially diluted (10-fold) and dilutions between 103 and 108 were amplified by qPCR (on StepOnePlus System by Applied Biosystems (Thermo Fisher Scientific, Waltham, MA, USA) in triplicate.

 Cell based calibration curve